krishanrana/bcf/README.md

 conda env create --file env_requirements.yml/
 ```

-For the manipuliabity maximising reacher tasks, you will require PyRep and CoppeliaSim.
+For the manipuliabity maximising reacher task, you will additionally require PyRep and CoppeliaSim.
 Head to the
 [PyRep github](https://github.com/stepjam/PyRep) page for installation instructions for this environment.